 As an esthetician, Anitra trained at The Spa at Mandarin Oriental New York, considered the finest luxury spa in New York City.
-She also worked at Alvadora Spa at Royal Palms in Phoenix, The Emerson Resort and Spa in Mt.
-Tremper, New York..
+She also worked at Alvadora Spa at Royal Palms in Phoenix and The Emerson Resort and Spa in Mt.
+Tremper, New York.

 Anitra Brown holds a B.A. in English from the University of Oklahoma in Norman.
-She completed 600 hours of study at Atelier Esthetique Institute of Esthetics in New York City to earn her New York state esthetician license.
+She completed 600 hours of study at Atelier Esthetique Institute of Esthetics in New York City and earned a New York state esthetician license.
 She is certified for Reiki Level 2 and has done post-graduate training at Atelier Esthetique Institute and The Dermal Institute in New York City.

-"I started getting facials as soon as I got my first journalism job in New York City and have loved spas and spa treatments ever since.
-I wrote about food and wine for many years, including reviewing restaurants, but the rich food started getting to me.
+"I started getting facials as soon as I landed my first journalism job in New York City and have loved spas and spa treatments ever since.
+I wrote about food and wine for many years, including reviewing restaurants, but eventually my system rebelled against the rich food.

 "My first spa assignment was to find six destination spas within two hours of Westchester.
 I was thrilled by the experience, and realized that healthy living and spa culture was what I wanted to write about.